toblinkz/doc-ssr-test/content/phonebook.md

 category: Switch
 ---

-Phonebooks API allows you to manage phonebooks that are identified by a unique ID.
-You can create, view, update or delete phonebooks.
-The API accepts JSON request payload and returns JSON encoded responses, and uses standard HTTP response codes.
+Create, view & manage phonebooks using these APIs.
+Each phonebook can be identified by a unique ID, which makes it easier to edit or delete a phonebook.

 ### Fetch Phonebooks